afrankenthal/MiniAODProd/README.md

 # Running from Tarball in cmslpc

-This is a small tool to privately generate RunIISummer16MiniAODv2 events from a standard CMS gridpack (i.e. the output has to be a cmsgrid_final.lhe file).
+This is a small tool to privately generate RunIISummer16MiniAODv2 events from a standard CMS gridpack.

 ## Installation
 1. Please fork the following package and branch in your dedicated area: